 The Constitution of India guarantees six fundamental rights.
 They are

 Right to Equality (Articles 14 to 18), Right to Freedom (Articles 19 to 22), Right against Exploitation (Articles 23 to 24), Right to Freedom

 of Religion (Articles 25 to 28), Cultural and Educational Rights (Articles 29 to 30) and Right to Constitutional Remedies (Article 32)

-Features of Fundamental Rights of Indian Constitution
+Salient Features of Fundamental Rights in Indian Constitution